 Shortcut Method – Outlook Converter

-Reason to Upload PST to Office 365 Cloud’s Mailbox
+Reason to Upload, Import & Migrate PST to Office 365 Cloud’s Mailbox

 PST or Personal Storage Table is a unique database file formulated by Microsoft for Outlook application.
 It copies all the data items of MS Outlook and stores them locally on the hard-drive.
 However, it is more amenable to data loss and corruption in case of hard disk failure.
 Considering sensitive organization data, putting PST locally may be a risk that cannot afford.
 Hence, it is a better option to move PST to Office 365 cloud where it is less vulnerable to corruption and data loss.
 In the next section, the techniques will describe the import PST file to Office 365 account.